The Beach Boys live performances: 50th Anniversary Reunion Tour (2011–2012)

-Continued Love/Johnston touring and reunions (2012-present)
+Continued touring (2012–present)

 From late September, Love and Johnston continued to perform under the Beach Boys name, while Wilson, Jardine, and Marks toured as a trio in 2013, and a subsequent tour with guitarist Jeff Beck also included Blondie Chaplin at select dates.
 Wilson and Jardine continued to tour together in 2014 and following years, often joined by Chaplin; Marks declined to join them after 2013.

 Despite the acrimonious end of the 2011-2012 reunion, Jardine and Marks appeared at a one-off show with the Love/Johnston touring band in 2014, the Ella Awards where Love was honored as a singer.
 Love and Johnston's touring band was joined by Marks for several dates in 2014 and 2015, including a show in Jones Beach, California on July 5, 2014, where promoters had asked Jardine to appear.
-Ultimately, this plan fell through, with Jardine continuing to join Wilson, with whom he has toured since 2013.
+Ultimately, this plan fell through, with Jardine continuing to join Wilson, with whom he had toured since 2013.
 Foskett rejoined the touring band in 2014, with Love's son departing at the same time.
 Shortly afterward, Kirsch was replaced by former Four Freshmen vocalist Brian Eichenberger.
 In 2016, saxophonist/flautist Randy Leago was added, marking the first time since 1998 (with the exception of Paul von Mertens during the 2012 reunion tour) that the touring band included a woodwind player.
 Eichenberger left the touring band in 2018; Kirsch was a substitute before Eichenberger was replaced by Frankie Valli and The Four Seasons bassist Keith Hubacher.
 Christian Love rejoined the touring band in 2018 as a second rhythm guitarist.
 Jeff Foskett would leave the band in 2019 due to undergoing throat surgery and would be replaced by Brian Eichenberger.
-Foskett has made occasional appearances with the band between 2019 and his death from throat cancer in 2023.
+Foskett made occasional appearances with the band between 2019 and his death from thyroid cancer in 2023.

-In March 2020, Jardine was asked about a possible reunion and responded that the band would reunite for a string of live performances in 2021, although he believed a new album was unlikely.
-In response to reunion rumors, Love said in May that he was open to a 60th anniversary tour, although Wilson has "some serious health issues", while Wilson's manager Jean Sievers commented that no one had spoken to Wilson about such a tour.

-Besides [Bruce] Johnston and longtime Canadian keyboardist [Tim] Bonhomme, both Cowsill and Totten were two of the longest-tenured touring musicians in the band's 60-year history until they were both dismissed in early 2023.
+Besides Bruce Johnston and longtime Canadian keyboardist Tim Bonhomme, both Cowsill and Totten were two of the longest-tenured touring musicians in the band's 60-year history until they were both dismissed in early 2023.
 They were replaced by Jon Bolton and John Wedemeyer, the latter formerly from the Righteous Brothers' band.
 In July, the touring band performed three consecutive dates at the Hollywood Bowl in Los Angeles on July 2–4, 2024; they were joined at all three shows by regular guest performer John Stamos.
+On March 4, 2026, Johnston announced he was quitting the Beach Boys again in order to focus on his solo career, though said that he would appear with the band on special occasions.